Introduction

 Dehydration causes the tissues of the body to dry out, and cells begin to shrivel and malfunction.

-To rehydrate cells, maintain healthy blood salinity (approx. 0.9%), and support detoxification, we must consume mineral-rich fluids—sometimes referred to as plasma.
+To rehydrate cells, maintain healthy blood salinity (approx. 0.9%), and support detoxification, we must consume mineral-rich fluids.
 These include:

 Raw milk